RhettRautsaw/PreMiEr_PacBio_tutorial/MAG_Pipeline/README.md

 <br>

 # 3. Setup Input Files
 The primary input for miniwdl and the MAG Pipeline is a JSON file with information such as the sample ID, HiFi bam file locations, and the location of the reference databases.
+I have already placed the input file for this tutorial in this repository directory.

 `input.hpc.json`
 ```